French Marquetry Center Table attributed to Francois Linke

-A magnificent 19th century gilt-bronze mounted mahogany, kingwood, satiné trellis parquetry, and satinwood marquetry center table by Francois Linke.
+A magnificent antique gilt-bronze mounted mahogany, kingwood, satiné trellis parquetry, and satinwood marquetry center table attributed to Francois Linke.

 The circular parquetry top framed by a marquetry ribbon border and a gilt-bronze band above a frieze with fine gilt-bronze mounts of female faces flanked by cornucopia and trailing flowers.
 The table is raised on slender cabriole legs headed by fine foliate mounts.